 The course is aimed at acquiring analytic research methods and practical skills that prepare students for their application in the context of this minor program.
 We will respond to the known methods and techniques taught at several faculties, and amplify them.
 Also, these methods and techniques are now being applied in the context of the intelligence practice.

 The students that aim at a career in this field will get acquainted with methods and techniques that are common within the intelligence community.

 A few aspects will get special attention during this course.
 First of all, methodological insights are placed in an interdisciplinary perspective.
 Moreover, attention will be paid to the characteristics of the applied sciences or applied research.
 Secondly, a case will be discussed on a step-by-step basis.
 The case will be exemplary for the content of intelligence questions, namely: key information is hard to obtain and ‘noise’ and speculation ought to be filtered out of the sources that are available.

-The goals of the course are twofold: training of analytic skills and practicing one’s specific role in research during a research project (for example playing devil’s advocate and Analysis by Competing Hypotheses).
+The goals of the course are twofold: training of analytic skills and practising one’s specific role in research during a research project (for example playing devil’s advocate and Analysis by Competing Hypotheses).

-- The students is able to define the alpha chance and beta chance and the differences between these two chances and to reason why these chances are important to intelligence research;
+- The student is able to define the alpha chance and beta chance and the differences between these two chances and to reason why these chances are important to intelligence research;

-- The student is able to compose a research questions and able to answer this question;
+- The student is able to compose a research question and able to answer this question;

 - The student is able to find relevant sources and to assess these sources on the basis of content and reliability;

 - The student is able to name and compare different analysis techniques used in intelligence research;

 - The student is able to give his or her fellow-student constructive feedback.

 Mode of instruction

 7 working group sessions of 3 hours